Alefoggia17/Violent-Python-For-Artisan/README.md

 * CRYSTAL BLEU: is a variant of BLEU designed to improve the quality assessment of machine translation.
 Includes improvements such as using more reference corpus and more sophisticated weightings for n-grams.
 * CORPUS BLEU: is a variant of BLEU that evaluates the entire corpus of translations rather than individual sentences.

+To calculate metrics, specifically modify the metric selection code and run the script.

 ### Step 6: Results

 The results can be stored in a manually compiled excel file.
 Consequently, given the previously created Excel file, add the columns relating to the metrics and fill it in.